noldorf/unearthedBA/_posts/2020-06-11-BOOK-Inspired.md

 ---
 layout: post
 title: Inspired <br> by Marty Cagan
-categories: [On my Shelf, Book Recommendation, Product]
+categories: [On my Shelf, Product]
 <> last_modified_at: 2020-03-03
 date: 2020-03-01
+image: ../images/default.jpg
 ---

 The title delivers what it promises.
 Many topic are discussed, how successful companies create and release products to their customer.